s2010595014/clc3-project/test.md

   9. All

 ## Working on the Project
-##Why use Spinnaker instead of Tekton
+## Why use Spinnaker instead of Tekton
+We choose to work with spinnaker casue it soooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooo MUCH BETTER:

-# Setup Google Cloud Build for Git
+## Setup Google Cloud Build for Git
 A build config file contains instructions for Cloud Build to perform tasks based on your specifications.
 For example, your build config file can contain instructions to build, package, and push Docker images.

-## Structure of a build config file
+### Structure of a build config file
 A build config file has the following structure:
 ```
 steps: